 When blood vessels flow through your kidneys – the bean-shaped organs in your belly – the kidneys get rid of garbage from your blood into your pee.
 Then, it leaves your body when you go to the bathroom!

 Human Body Learning Lab anatomy book for kids

-If you think blood vessels are cool, you’ll love learning more about the amazing human body!
+If you think blood vessel facts are cool, you’ll love learning more about the amazing human body!

-Human Body Learning Lab is filled with kid-friendly science facts, memorable experiments, diverse realistic images, and practical health tips.
+Human Body Learning Lab has kid-friendly science facts, memorable experiments, captivating images, and practical health tips.